 Why You'll Love this Chopped Greek Pasta Salad:

-This pasta salad comes together in 30 minutes and can be made DAYS ahead.
 You also have the option of adding tuna, rotisserie chicken, or beans/edamame to pump up the protein.

 This recipe is really more of a outline in which you can add or omit any of the ingredients you wish.
 Here's what you need:

 - Pasta: I like using a smaller shape, such as ditalini or cavatelli (small shells pictured above).
 This ensures most of the ingredients are similar in size, which is part of the appeal of a "chopped" salad.

 - Tomatoes: I suggest using cherry tomatoes, which are in season year round.
 You need one pint, which you can choose all red or some yellow/orange for a pop of color.

 - Olives and Artichokes: All Greek salads need something briny, so I chose black olives and artichokes here.
 If you prefer, green olives and hearts of palm are also good options.

 - Feta: Feta is part of the salad AND the salad dressing here.
 If you wish to this make this vegan/dairy free, simply omit the feta, or swap it for your favorite plant-based cheese.